MicrosoftDocs/architecture-center/docs/solution-ideas/articles/avops-architecture-content.md

 We recommend that you create a centralized team to handle functions like infrastructure provisioning, cost management, the metadata and data catalog, lineage, and overall orchestration and event handling.
 Centralizing these services creates efficiency and simplifies operations.

-We recommend that a centralized team handles these responsibilities:
+We recommend that you use a centralized team to handle these responsibilities:

 - Providing ARM/Bicep templates, including templates for standard services like storage and compute used by each area and subarea of the AVOps architecture
 - Implementation of central Azure Service Bus / Azure Event Hubs instances for an event-driven orchestration of the AVOps data loop